paypal/NNAnalytics/docs/Query_Parameters/Filters.md

 `filter` is used by all NNA queries and the options available to use on your query will depend on what you choose as your starting `set`.

+You can always find the full list of available filters by going to `/filters` REST endpoint.

 1. `accessTime` - Usable by files.
 Filters the working INode set by some last accessed timestamp.
 Please note this only applies if your Hadoop cluster has accesstime enabled.
 2. `modTime` - Usable by files and dirs.
 Filters the working INode set by last modified timestamp.
 3. `fileSize` - Usable by files.
 Filters the working INode set by some file size (in bytes).
 (No replication factor)